-State governments, however, were deeply involved in actions that affected the economy from 1776 through 1860 and were, in turn, affected by economic changes.
-Historians have always known that a history written from the perspective of the national government is important, but also incomplete, since most of the political policies effecting economic development in the new nation originated at the state level.
+Interplay is the result of action and reaction.
+If economic and political development are connected, then political actions should lead to economic consequences and economic actors should change their behavior and, in turn, pressure political actors to make political changes.
+Unlike the static national government policies, state governments were deeply involved in actions, new experiments, and fundamental changes that affected the economy from 1776 through 1860.
+State political development was, in turn, affected by economic changes.
+Historians have always known that a history written from the perspective of the national government is important, but incomplete, because most of the political policies affecting economic development in the new nation originated at the state level.
 The assumption has often been that the interplay between capitalism and democracy at the state level followed the same pattern as at the national level.
 Indeed, it is often implicitly assumed that the national level dominated the interaction between economics and politics because of the central importance of national constitutional guarantees for security of property and contract.

-This paper argues the opposite: if we want to understand the relationship between political and economic development in the United States, then we need to understand American history at the state level.
-It was at the state, and not at the national level, that the critical interplay between political and economic development, between democracy and capitalism if you will, occurred between the 1780s and 1840s and on into the late 19th century.
-The problems that a growing economy posed to a new democracy were unprecedented and complicated, and contemporaries feared that their new democracy would not be sustainable.
-The problems that democracy posed to those who wanted to use positive government action were also unprecedented and complicated, and it was not clear that governments could promote development without corrupting democracy.
+This chapter argues the opposite: if we want to understand the relationship between political and economic development in the United States, then we need to understand American history at the state level.
+It was at the state, not the national, level that the critical interplay between political and economic development, between democracy and capitalism if you will, occurred between the 1780s and 1840s and on into the late nineteenth century.
+The chapters in this volume by Howard Bodenhorn and Robert Wright look closely at banking and corporations, two areas of the economy in which the states were the primary government actors that exerted profound influence over the economy.
+Symmetrically, the growing economy also posed profound questions for democracy.
+Early Americans feared that their new democracies would not be sustainable.
+It was by no means clear that governments could promote development without corrupting democracy.

-&lt;sup>1The Bill of Rights was ratified in 1791, the 11th amendment in 1795 concerned states and judiciary, and the 12th amendment in 1804 was a technical modification in the presidential election system, the 13th amendment banned slavery in 1965
+1. The Bill of Rights was ratified in 1791, the 11th amendment in 1795 concerned states and judiciary, and the 12th amendment in 1804 was a technical modification in the presidential election system; the 13th amendment banned slavery in 1965.

-After outlining how promotion of economic development challenged the new democratic institutions, this paper shows how states managed to solve the problem of enabling a more active government to energetically promote economic development at the same time that use of public power to promote private interests did not unravel democracy.
-On the economic side, fundamental changes were made in the nature of business organizations, both partnerships and corporations, the nature and regulation of entry into markets, including financial markets, the ability of private firms to draw on capital from public sources, and the structure of taxation.
-On the political side, fundamental changes were made in constitutional provisions that specified the kind of economic activity state and local governments could engage in directly, government relationships with private organizations, the methods, procedures, and limits on the creation of government debts, and ultimately on the kinds of laws state governments could pass.
+The states led the process of political and economic development.
+The first three sections of the chapter document the rapid and continuous state constitutional change, the persistent expansion of democracy at the state level, and the relative inaction at the federal level.
+Then we turn to the fears of early Americans that the energetic promotion of economic development threatened new democratic institutions by using public power to promote private interests that would derail and corrupt the political process.
+On the economic side, fundamental changes were made in the nature of business organizations, both partnerships and corporations; the nature and regulation of entry into markets, including financial markets; the ability of 10 private firms to draw on capital from public sources; and the structure of 11 taxation.
+On the political side, fundamental changes were made in consti-12 tutional provisions that specified the kind of economic activity state and 13 14 local governments could engage in directly, government relationships with private organizations; the methods, procedures, and limits on the creation 15 16 of government debts; and, ultimately, on the kinds of laws state governments could pass.
+Understanding how Americans gradually learned over 17 time how to create more powerful and productive private economic orga-18 19 nizations at the same time that they secured the democratic process from 20 being unduly influenced by those organizations is the fundamental story of 21 this chapter.